cceh/suffix-tree/docs/_build/_sources/performance.rst.txt

 Both McCreight's and Ukkonen's algorithms build the suffix tree in `\mathcal O(\lvert S\rvert)` time, with `\lvert S\rvert` being the length of the input sequence.
-This may not be strictly true for this implementation, especially for large alphabets, since the library use Python dictionaries to store symbols and those dictionaries are not linear.
+This may not be strictly true for this implementation, especially for large alphabets, since the library uses Python dictionaries to store symbols and those dictionaries are not linear.